santawearscoolpants/npk_soil_sensor/README.md

 This sketch is a **template** for a UI:
 - You can replace the dummy values and labels with **live values** from the soil sensor once you combine the sensor‑reading code and display code on the same board.

 ---

+### `tft_npk_esp32_final_v1.0/reading_display.ino`

+Key points:
+- Runs entirely on an **ESP32**, so it can talk to the RS485 sensor and draw the values on the **ST7735** without a second MCU.
+- Uses the same SPI pinout as `tft_display.ino` for the screen and `RE_DE_PIN = 21`, `RS485_RX = 17`, `RS485_TX = 16` for the MAX485 interface.
+- Each loop reads 9 Modbus registers, scales them into human‑readable units, prints them to `Serial`, and refreshes the TFT screen.
+- Displays clear labels for Temp, Moisture, EC, pH, N, P, K, Salinity, and TDS, plus a red error banner if the Modbus transaction fails.

+Use it when you want a **stand‑alone ESP32 + TFT** dashboard without cloud publishing.

+---

+### `npk_soil_sensor_v1.1/codeeS.ino`

+Key points:
+- Builds on the previous ESP32 display sketch but also connects to Wi‑Fi and **pushes the readings to ThingSpeak**.
+- Keeps the TFT UI identical (same pinout, fonts, and layout) so you get both a local dashboard and a cloud feed.
+- Includes a `timerDelay` (30 s by default) to throttle uploads and automatically reconnects to Wi‑Fi if the link drops.
+- Uses `ThingSpeak.setField()` for Temp, Moisture, EC, pH, N, P, K, and Salinity before `ThingSpeak.writeFields()`.
+TDS stays local-only, but you can map it to another channel if needed.
+- Serial output mirrors what’s shown on the screen so debugging stays straightforward.

+Use it when you need **local visualization + remote logging**.

+---